Best Diving And Snorkeling In Croatia

 Lopar Beach, Island Of Rab

 Situated on Rab’s beautiful island, just off the north coast of the mainland, you will find Lopar Beach.
 This is a popular choice, especially during the peak summer months of July and August, when you will find crowds in abundance.
-This shouldn’t put you off, as you will find your spot on the fine, white sand if you get there early enough.
+This shouldn’t put you off; you will find your spot on the fine, white sand if you get there early enough.

 Bačvice Beach, Split